Working At Oberlin

 A wide variety of subjects related to bowed stringed instruments are presented to and by the participants.
 Instruments are cooperatively built during the two week workshop to demonstrate construction methods and design concepts.

-An examination of the “Betts” Stradivari violin from 1704 in the collection of the Library of Congress took place in 2011 when it came to Oberlin.
+In 2011, an examination of the “Betts” Stradivari violin from 1704 in the collection of the Library of Congress took place when it came to Oberlin.
 Ongoing study became possible through photographs, CT scans, publications, and 3-D printed re-creations, all of which became part of the Oberlin Workshop Archives.
 Detailed copies of the Betts were cooperatively built to demonstrate working methods, and varnish application techniques in order to recreate the authentic appearance of the Stradivari’s varnish.

 Group projects have included the study and construction of intruments by Antonio Stradivari, Joseph Guarneri “del Gesu”, Nicolo Amati, Sanctus Seraphin, Domenico Montagnana, Carlo Bergonzi and others.
 Participants have designed and constructed unique Oberlin violin & viola models as well.
 A wide variety of in-depth construction and varnish techniques are demonstrated and practiced and documented as part of the yearly curriculum.

 Oberlin Workshop instruments are offered for sale to help support the workshop.
 For more information about these fine cooperatively built instruments, please contact the workshop Director, Christopher Germain, at (215) 545-2500